24 Secrets Pain Doctors Won’t Tell You

 Your pain may improve with the right kind of exercise

 Specifically, aerobic exercise fives times a week and regular practice of yoga and t’ai chi have been shown to help.
 Pain will also feel worse if you don’t get a good night’s sleep.
-Here are sleep doctors’ tips for better rest.
+(Here are sleep doctors’ tips for deeper sleep.)

 Pain medications are known for causing severe constipation